MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 #### Handle widget actions

 If the widget template contains actions, users can execute those actions by clicking buttons in the rendered widget.
-See [Define widget actions](#define-widget-actions) for information about how to define actions in a template.
+For information about how to define actions in a template, see [Define widget actions](#define-widget-actions).

 When a user executes a widget action, a `widgetclick` event is triggered in the PWA service worker.
 To handle the user action, listen to the event: